sudo-julia/bin/README.md

 interfaces with `yay` for interactive package management

 - [`pvw`](./pvw):
-preview files
+previews files as pdfs

 - [`pyformat`](./pyformat):
-format and lint a python file
+formats and lints a python file

 - [`spotlight`](./spotlight):
 a searcher that will eventually mimic the spotlight search in OSX